Kanban-Zai/kanban-zai-version-1.0/settings-card/scope.md

 ## Maintainable

 Work assigned to this type of card may address a larger scope than the previous setting.
+Primarily this is where this card touches other parts of the system.

 ## Carte Blanche